CX SCORE: HOW TO MEASURE CUSTOMER SATISFACTION?

 “On a scale from 0 to 10, how are you likely to recommend company/brand/product X to a friend/colleague/relative?“

-Accordingly, 0 is not at all likely, and 10 is extremely likely.
+Reading NPS CX metrics is easy.
+Here, 0 stands for not at all likely, and 10 is for extremely likely.
 Depending on the response, customers fall into one of three categories to establish an NPS score:

-Consider implementing the NPS metric into your customer experience strategy, as it can be used with industry NPS benchmarks to see how your product is doing compared to your competitors.
+Consider implementing this CX metric into your customer experience strategy, as it can be used with industry NPS benchmarks to see how your product is doing compared to your competitors.

 The formula to calculate the NPS metric is simple.
 You have to subtract the percentage of customers who answer the question with a 6 or lower from the percentage of customers who answer with a 9 or 10.

 If you apply the NPS feedback correctly, you can adjust your business to meet customers’ needs without over-delivering in one area or under-delivering in another.